Menu

 Music

-We see Music as a subject which brings communities togSlide1ether.
+We see Music as a subject which brings communities together.
 We want to empower our students to be creative, to provide experiences which raise their aspirations and opportunities to enable them to achieve their potential.
-We believe that Music is for all our students and it forms the soundtrack to our lives.
-It is creative, collaborative, celebratory and challenging.
-Through sharing our passions and interests we aim to inspire our students to be the best musicians that they can be and to contribute positively to our school community.
+Through sharing our passions and interests we aim to inspire our students to be the best musicians that they can be and to contribute positively to our school and the wider musical community.

 We provide our students with the opportunities to compose, perform and appraise throughout each Key Stage, with a range of different practical experiences to enrich their musical understanding and to be able to express themselves.
 Through an extensive extra curricular programme, we further develop our students’ interest, skills, curiosity and experience of different musical genre.
 We want our students to be able to develop a lifelong love of Music, so that Music can continue to enrich their futures.